MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 If your [repository type](../repos/index.md) is one of the following, you can define multiple retention policies with branch filters:

-* Azure Repos Git or TFS Git
+* Azure Repos Git or TFS Git.
-* GitHub
+* GitHub.
-* Other/external Git
+* Other/external Git.

 For example, your team may want to keep: